ense-375-Lab-2025/classroom-introductory-assignment-Rayansh-Chowatia/quiz.md

 4. GitHub Classroom is developed by 3rd party developers but uses the GitHub API to integrate into GitHub.

 Answer:
+2. GitHub Classroom is a teacher-facing tool that uses the GitHub API to enable the GitHub workflow for education.
 ------

 Q2.
 What does the command `git add` do?